8BiToe/BloxControl/README.md

 # BloxControl

-BloxControl is a dynamic game management tool for Roblox experiences that allows developers to update game data without republishing their games.
+BloxControl is a dynamic game management tool for Roblox experiences that allows developers to update game data without having to update their games.

 ## Features

-- **Promocode System**: Easily create and manage promocodes that players can redeem, with custom data.
+- **Promo Codes**: Easily create and manage promocodes that players can redeem, with custom data.
-- **Remote Config**: Update game settings and configurations in real-time
+- **Remote Config**: Update game settings and configurations in real-time.
+It is similiar to `.env` files.
-- **Live Events**: Schedule and manage in-game events dynamically
+- **Live Events**: Schedule and manage in-game events dynamically.
+- **Easy management**: BloxControl is easy to implement into your games, and uses a public Discord bot for managing data.

 ## Documentation

-Full documentation is available at our [Docusaurus-powered docs site](https://8bitoe.github.io/bloxcontrol).
+Full documentation is available at our [official documentation site](https://8bitoe.github.io/bloxcontrol).
 The documentation includes:

-- Installation guides
+- Setup guides
-- API reference
+- Function references
 - Usage examples
 - Best practices